MarioLegenda/code-workflow/README.md

 to read but some were messy and hard to read.
 So I decided to create a workflow design pattern that will be the same for every code execution.

 I got the idea from ASP.NET world, mainly Microsoft Workflow Foundation.
 By no means is this project anything even remotly similar to Workflow
 Foundation but it made me think.
 Why not make something similar for Php?
+Most of you will think this is totally unnecessary + overkill.
+I actually agree.
+With this design pattern, there is a lot more code to be written but there are some benefits.

+For example, Code Workflow checks for returns types of methods that you want to execute, so when some method does not return the desired type, error is thrown.
+But that could also be an overkill since PHP is not designed to be a strongly types programming language.
+All thing aside, this could be the most pointless project ever created but after I started working on it, I became stuborn and had to make it work.
+Someone might like it, most of you will hate it.
+That is the way of the samurai :).

 Everything will be clear from the examples below, so continue reading.